LifeScopeLabs/lifescope-app/docs/connections.md

 Most Providers only let you be logged in to one account at once.
 If you want to make Connections to more than one, you need to make a Connection to the first one and authorize it, then log out of that Provider's account and log into another one, then make a Connection to that Provider.
-Don't log out of Lifescope unless you want those Connections to be in separate Lifescope accounts.
+Don't log out of LifeScope unless you want those Connections to be in separate LifeScope accounts.

 For example, you have two Instagram accounts; one for all of your followers, and a private one just for friends and family.
 You're currently logged into your public Instagram account.
-When you're logged into Lifescope, you make a Connection to Instagram; finishing that process will make a Connection to your public Instagram account.
+When you're logged into LifeScope, you make a Connection to Instagram; finishing that process will make a Connection to your public Instagram account.
 You would then log out of the public Instagram account, log into your friends and family Instagram account, then make another Connection to Instagram.
 This time through the Connection process will result in a Connection to your friends and family Instagram account, resulting in two Connections to Instagram.